-The focus of my research evolved from friendship into intimacy in close relationships.
-It is a relatively new interdisciplinary area that combines research by psychologists, sociologists as well as communication researchers, and my work has been part of it.
-Theoretical ground was found in attachment theory, in its social psychology definitions and measurements.
-My involvement in research on close relationships is recognized in my being elected to the Board of directors of the International Association for Relationship research, appointed to the editorial board of the Journal Personal Relationships for 10 years, and I served as an Associate Editor for the Journal of Social and Personal Relationships.
-These two journals are the leading ones in the interdisciplinary area of research on close relationship (that are unique, but are categorized among the very large number of various social psychology journals).
+Over time, the main focus of my research has shifted from friendships to intimacy in close relationships.
+This is a relatively new interdisciplinary area, in which my research has played a role, alongside studies by psychologists, sociologists, and communication researchers.
+Theoretical ground was found in “attachment theory,” both in its social psychology definitions and measurements.
+My involvement in research on close relationships was recognized by my being elected to the board of directors of the International Association for Relationship Research, being on the editorial board of the Personal Relationships journal for ten years, and serving as an associate editor for the Journal of Social and Personal Relationships.
+These are the two leading journals in the interdisciplinary research on close relationships (they are both specific, yet categorized among the very large number of various social psychology journals).
 I was also invited to write an entry for the Encyclopedia of Human Relationships.
-Recently, I was elected, following a competitive voting of the international membership of the organization to be the Chair of the Scientific Program of the Biennial conference of the International Association for Relationship Research.
+Recently, I was elected Chair of the Scientific Program of the biennial conference of the International Association for Relationship Research, following a competitive vote by the international membership of the organization.

+My developmental line of research is in peer relationships and friendship.
+Recently, I was invited to write an article for the International Society for the Study of Behavioral Development (ISSBD) with responses and discussion from the field’s most prominent investigators.
+In addition, I was asked to contribute a chapter to a book by the most prominent scholars of cross-cultural studies and peer relationships.
+Furthermore, I was invited to be a co-convener and presenter at an ISSBD meeting, a co-convener at the peer pre-conference of SRCD, and at the Society for Research on Adolescence in Austin, Texas, in March, 2014.

-Another cultural focus of my studies has been the Israeli Arab as a culture and socialization context.
-A recent paper and a chapter document the relevance of culture, socio-economic status and parental socialization, to intimacy and friendship with several figures.
+Another focus of my studies has been Israeli-Arab culture in the context of socialization.
+A recent paper and a chapter that I wrote document the relevance of culture, socio-economic status, and parental socialization to intimacy and friendship with various figures.
 I was invited to write about cross-national friendship for the IARR bulletin.
-My research on the impact of culture and socialization is informed by the ecological theory of Bronfenbrenner, which recognizes three levels: the large context, (i.e. culture, SES, etc.); specific experience of the individual (i.e. parents' socialization; sleeping arrangements), and the properties of the individual (i.e. his/her attachment style).
+My research on the impact of culture and socialization is supported by Bronfenbrenner’s ecological theory, which recognizes three levels of socialization: the large context (culture, SES, etc.), specific experience of the individual (parents’ socialization, sleeping arrangements), and the traits of the individual (attachment style).

-These interests are reflected also in a number of the completed 95 graduate research theses that I have supervised, and co-supervised and additional 25 Master final projects at the Aacdemic College of Tel-Aviv Jaffa.
-Needless to say, I also collaborate with colleagues all over the world on studies in all these areas.
+These subjects are also reflected in a number of the 95 graduate research theses that I have supervised, and an additional 25 Master’s final projects that I co-supervised at the Academic College of Tel Aviv-Jaffa.
+Needless to say, I also collaborate with colleagues all over the world on studies in the above areas.

-Finally, based on my developmental, cultural and clinical interests, as well as teaching and supervision of many years, I have co-authored developmental-clinical articles that are published in a central psychoanalytic journal (The Psychoanalytic Study of the Child that was founded by Anna Freud), relating to adolescence - one paper is on Ethiopian immigrants and one on cyber-psychotherapy.
+Finally, as well as teaching and supervising projects for many years on developmental, cultural, and clinical subjects, I have co-authored two developmental-clinical articles published in a prominent psychoanalytic journal (The Psychoanalytic Study of the Child, founded by Anna Freud)—one paper on Ethiopian immigrants and the other on cyber-psychotherapy.

-In summary, during my career I have contributed to the development of the interdisciplinary field of research on close relationships and their various aspects, in cultural and developmental perspective.
+In summary, during my career I have contributed to the development of the interdisciplinary field of research on close relationships, from both cultural and developmental perspectives.